google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 took longer than 3 seconds to
 load](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/).

-Because we work in a highly competitive industry, we're cognizant of how our competitors are doing.
-[In the same DoubleClick by Google study cited above](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/), it was found that sites loading within 5 seconds had 70% longer sessions, 35% lower bounce rates, and 25% higher ad viewability than sites taking over three times longer at 19 seconds.
+Because business is highly competitive, we're always cognizant of how our competitors are doing.
+[In the same DoubleClick by Google study cited above](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/), it was found that sites loading within 5 seconds had 70% longer sessions, 35% lower bounce rates, and 25% higher ad viewability than sites taking nearly four times longer at 19 seconds.
 To get a rough idea of how your site's performance compares with the competition, [check out the Speed Scorecard tool](https://www.thinkwithgoogle.com/feature/mobile/).